muniheart/nf-segmented/README.md

 [ params_3.yaml, work_1.sqfs, work_2.sqfs ]         work_3.sqfs
 ```
 Mounting of workdir images of previous segments is handled in `conf/modules` where a bind-mount directive for
 each image is added to the `containerOptions` that is passed to singularity.
-Each workdir is bind-mounted
+Each workdir image is bind-mounted
-to the container at its path of origin, maintaining the integrity of the cache.
+to the container of the currently running NFCORE_DEMO task at its path of origin, maintaining the integrity of the cache.
+The nested workflow also requires access to each workdir image.
+While singularity should propagate the mounts to a nested container, I did not find that this worked reliably.
+The bind-mount options are also passed to the nested workflow as `param.image_mounts` which is referenced in a custom configuration file that is passed to the nested workflow.

 # Requirements